Brian3010/WildRoute/README.md

-# WildRoute: Discover and share outdoor adventures in Australia
+# WildRoute: Explore and share outdoor activities in Australia

 ![home page](./project_images/homepage.png)

 ## Project Description

-WildRoute is an activity discovery app where users can create, rate, and review activities. providing specific locations, which helps user to discover various adventure.
+WildRoute is an activity discovery app where users can create, rate, and review activities. providing specific locations, which helps users to discover various adventures.

 ### Key Features